I enjoy the sport of running and like helping others perform their best at it, too.

 I wanted to feature some great runners for anyone who suffers from moderate to severe overpronation.
 If you do, you'll want a set of motion control running shoes that actively work to counteract the excessive roll in your gait.

 The Wave Paradox series by Mizuno is a nice example of how a control running shoe can still be comfortable and attractive.

 The main difference is in the midsole and heel, which include shock absorbing technology and responsive polymer construction that work to respond to the motion of your foot.
 Their SmoothRide system is meant to reduce excessive motion through your stride and make the transition from heel to toe a lot more stable.

 Despite the fact that this shoe is a bit beefier than some of the products shown earlier, it is not actually that much heavier, and a fun and durable running shoe for moderate to severe overpronators that will make most runners very happy.
 It's available in men and women's sizes.

-Brooks has a couple of shoes that are really great options for anyone with moderate to heavy overpronation and low arches.
-They are not the same product but they're effectively quite similar.
-I really like these runners because they look great and they have a 'free' feeling when you run (many running shoes for overpronators will make you feel 'locked in', not always a great feeling).
+Brooks has a line of running shoes that are really great options for anyone with moderate to heavy overpronation and low arches.
+I really like these runners because they look great and they have a 'free' feeling when you run (many running shoes for overpronators will make you feel 'locked in,' not always a great feeling).

 The main mechanism for counteracting excess foot roll is the use of diagonal roll bars in the sole.
 They basically work to make the sole of the shoe a lot more rigid than a standard runner.